August 23, 2018

 Additionally, EdApp’s forum-like Discussions feature forces learners to reflect and apply the knowledge immediately as part of their course.
 This gives you the opportunity to comment and lead the discussion when necessary, and provide real-time feedback to your team.
 By harnessing the power of peer learning, learners are 16 times more likely to finish their courses and are more likely to develop a deeper understanding of course content when they teach it to someone else.

 An increasingly popular form of eLearning is microlearning and this directly translates into the world of electronic training.
 Instead of utilizing large courses, chunking lessons into bite-sized microlessons format enables instructors to more-effectively pass on information (and have their audience better take it on board) making the training process significantly more effective.

 Using microtraining in this way means it’s dramatically quicker to author courseware – potentially minutes instead of weeks – and that the barriers for people creating the courses drop quickly.
 This in turn means that updating elements of courseware is relatively quick and painless and doesn’t involve expensive content updates and, in some cases, entire course republishing (just because a part in the middle became outdated).

 To perform electronic training you’re going to need a Learning Management System or LMS.
-This is software which helps create and operate eTraining courses.
-There are many varieties which are generally separated into those which provide course content and those which allow you to create your own content.
-The prices can vary considerably but before choosing, it’s worth checking out the latest iterations which are based around the concept of mobile lms.
+This is software that helps create and operate training courses.
+There are many varieties that are generally separated into those which provide course content and those which allow you to create your own content.
+The prices can vary considerably but before choosing, it’s worth checking out the latest iterations which are based on the concept of mobile LMS.